What is a council ward?

 When will all of this be finalised?

-The new boundaries are now in place and become active for the election on May 3, 2018.
+The new boundaries are now in place and became active at the local election on May 3, 2018.

 What will happen to the local elections?